Tuesday, October 20, 2009

 Unfortunately, that has caused an awful, unintended result—I play navigator with God’s love, as well.

-When He revealed the measure of His love for me in 1982, I became a love lunatic—and that was a good thing.
+When He revealed His love for me in 1982, I became a love lunatic—and that was a good thing.
 Any verse that mentioned the love of God became poster material, and all I wanted was to remain in the knowledge of His love.
-In fact, the desire for His love was the greatest obedience motivator I have ever found.
+In fact, the desire for His love and the enjoyment of it was the greatest obedience motivator I have ever found.
 It was why I read my Bible, talked to my neighbor, stopped sinning, went into the ministry, why I prayed, and why I gave money.
 I did it for love.
 God’s love was my strength.

 But over the years I haven’t always had time for God’s love.
 I was busy, I was bothered, I was building something, I was serving.
 No time for love just now—I’ll get to that when time permits.
 I navigated away from love, and the evidence was obvious.
-When sin or frustration or anger or failure popped up in my life, I went to stomping them out.
+When sin or frustration or anger or failure popped up in my life, I tried stomping them out.
 Quit it!
-I didn’t recognize that it was all a result of a failure with love.
+I command you!
+Of course, stomping didn’t work; it never does.
+I simply didn’t recognize that it was all a result of a failure with love.

 God’s love crusade is not out of need, as it was with mine.
-He means to display how incredible He is by lavishing it where it is least deserving, but most appreciated.
-And He has made us to need it beyond the need for anything else.
-What a deal.
+He means to display how incredible He is by lavishing love all over the place.
+And it's most obvious where it is least deserved, but most appreciated—and effective.
+Fortunately, He has made us to need His love beyond the need for anything else.
+Pretty smart of Him, don't you think?

 I recognize that I have a learned problem with love—my history shows it.
 The navigational skills I once sought and used, I must drop before God.
-I want to find again the love of God that makes every other relationship an avenue for the glory of it.
+That’s the best daily exercise I get, and it makes every other relationship an avenue for the glory of God’s love.

-Besides, when I first stand before Jesus on that day, I fully expect a smack on the kisser.
+Besides, when I first stand before Jesus on that day, I fully expect a smooch on the kisser.
 I can’t wait.